Saniya Rivers

-Saniya Rivers (born March 4, 2003) is an American professional basketball player for the Connecticut Sun of the Women's National Basketball Association (WNBA) and for the Hive of Unrivaled.
-She played college basketball for the NC State Wolfpack of the Atlantic Coast Conference (ACC).
-She previously played for the South Carolina Gamecocks.
+Saniya Rivers (/səˈnaɪʌ/ sə-NY-uh; born March 4, 2003) is an American professional basketball player for the Houston Comets of the Women's National Basketball Association (WNBA) and for Hive of Unrivaled.
+She played college basketball for NC State and South Carolina.
 Rivers was selected eighth overall by the Sun in the 2025 WNBA draft.

 High school career

 Rivers played basketball for Eugene Ashley High School in Wilmington.
 She was a three-time North Carolina Gatorade player of the year and a four-time NCBCA All-state selection.

 In her senior year, she averaged 34.3 points, 12.1 rebounds, 6.1 steals, and 5.8 assists per game and lead Ashley to a 2021 Mideastern Conference title.
 She was also the 2021 Gatorade National Player of the Year and a McDonald's All-American.
 Rivers was rated a five-star recruit, the number three player and the number 2 guard in the class of 2021 by ESPN.
 On May 30, 2020, she committed to South Carolina.